denis-beurive/linux-notes/ssh.md

 ```
 ssh -R 8080:<remote server>:80 <jump server>
 ```

+> The SSH command is executed on the "local server."

 All connections to port 8080 on the "remote server" will be forwarded to port 80 on the "local server."